 "And he made the Ephod out of gold, blue wool, dark red wool...
-They made shoulder straps attached to it, attached at its two corners."
+They made shoulder straps for it, attached to its two ends."
 (39:2, 4)

 Among the bigdei kohen gadol were two articles of clothing that had the names of the twelve shevatim inscribed upon them: the stones of the Choshen and the shoulder straps of the Ephod.

 However, it is noteworthy that while the names on the Choshen were separate and distinct from one another, the names on the straps were placed all together - six on one side and six on the other.
 What is the significance of this distinction?